Outer Space!

 Ironically, its development also took generations and then some through the power of capitalistic exploitation (read: widespread slavery).

-Valse d'Argent is not a massive solid metallic megastructure surrounding Surya.
+Valse d'Argent is not a solid metallic megastructure surrounding Surya.
 Instead, it's a massive semi-circular network of manmade computational satellites which absorb this residual heat (and beam everything to Soma-Lune, then, to Earth), automatically dodge space debris, self-replicate and initiate any needed repairs for themselves or units close by (through a 'hive mind' sort of system).

 Surprisingly, the Valse d'Argent lacks actual silver.
 The name refers to its shiny silver sheen.